-Key financial highlights for the 2016-2017 fiscal year include the following:
+Key financial highlights for the 2017-2018 fiscal year include the following:

-- Overall actual expenses in the Statement of Activities were more than \$51,835,000 and over \$2,207,000 more than revenues.
-Changes in Other Pension Employment Benefits (OPEB) actuarial assumptions significantly increased the reported expenses. - The District's General Fund unassigned fund balance (under the governmental fund presentation) increased \$534,475 from the prior year.
-Overall expenditures were less than budgeted combined with increased revenue due to enrollments above projections and a significant increase in the English Language Learner funding. - The District held an election in November 2016 asking the voters for authorization to issue general obligation bonds in the amount of \$79,000,000 to construct a new high school building.
-The ballot question was defeated. - Increased enrollment, participation, and formula funding increases allowed the District to maintain operations financial stability while expanding services to students and the community. - The District authorized the issuance of Certificates of Participation to be repaid by available lease levy funding to construct a new building for the Area Learning Center and gymnastics programs.
-Those certificates were sold in August 2017 and construction will begin in the fall of 2017. - The District received a \$10,000 grant from the Super Bowl legacy funds to purchase food service equipment.
+- Overall actual expenses in the Statement of Activities were more than \$53,895,000 and over \$2,070,000 more than revenues.
+Changes in Other Pension Employment Benefits (OPEB) actuarial assumptions significantly increased the reported expenses. - The District's General Fund unassigned fund balance (under the governmental fund presentation) increased \$2,446,967 from the prior year.
+Overall expenditures were less than budgeted combined with increased revenue due to enrollments above projections, especially in the VIBE on-line learning program. - The District held an election in February 2018 asking the voters for authorization to issue general obligation bonds in the amount of \$68,495,000 to construct a new high school building.
+That vote failed.
+The District returned to the voters in August for authorization to construct an intermediate school.
+That vote also failed. - Increased enrollment, participation, and formula funding increases allowed the District to maintain operations financial stability while expanding services to students and the community. - The District authorized the issuance of Certificates of Participation to be repaid by available lease levy funding to construct a new building for the Area Learning Center and gymnastics programs.
+Those certificates were sold in August 2017 and construction began in the spring of 2018.